Hittitech/Weather-App/README.md

 # My Weather-App
-My Weather App used api to show weather of different cities
+My Weather App used api to show weather of different cities around the world